Persepolis Administrative Archives: Numbers

-A total find of 746 clay tablets and fragments were reported by the excavators - 198 tablets and large fragments and 548 smaller fragments.
-46 clay tablets were given to the Oriental Institute by the Iranian authorities and the rest were sent to the Iran Bastan Museum (modern National Museum of Iran) in Tehran.
+A total find of 746 clay tablets and fragments were reported by the excavators – 198 tablets and large fragments and 548 smaller fragments.
+46 clay tablets were given to the Oriental Institute by the Iranian authorities and the rest were sent to the Museum of Ancient Iran (modern National Museum of Iran) in Tehran.
 A part of the collection has been in the Tablet Hall of the National Museum of Iran since 1998.
 199 sealings without inscriptions were also found during the excavation.

 Scope

 Persepolis Treasury Archive covers thirty five (35) years, from 492 to 457 BCE, from regnal year 30th of Darius I the Great, to regnal year 7th of Artaxerxes I, with largest concentration from regnal years 19th and 20th of Xerxes.

 Sample

 A sample transliteration and translation of an Elamite record from Persepolis Treasury Archive by George Cameron: